Fusing Multi- and Hyperspectral Satellite Data for Harmful Algal Bloom Monitoring with Self-Supervised and Hierarchical

-While SIT-FUSE supports larger input tiles for convolutional DBNs, CNNs, and Transformers, non-convolutional DBNs achieve sufficient spatial context using the 3×3 pixel neighborhoods.
+While SIT-FUSE supports larger input tiles for convolutional DBNs, CNNs, and ViTs, non-convolutional DBNs achieve sufficient spatial context using the 3×3 pixel neighborhoods.
 The end-to-end data flow for each architecture is illustrated in Figure \ref{fig1}.
-Future work will examine and quantify tradeoffs in representational and final performance vs. the resource requirements for more complex and compute-intensive architectures and models.
+The general setup for the framework allows for a bypass of the encoder, passing data directly into the clustering head.
+Previous work on general validation of this approach demonstrated that as data complexity increases, the need for an encoder increases to ensure a robust representation from which interpretable information can be extracted.
+This can be thought of as the floor of the complexity scale when we consider encoder choice/complexity - (No Encoder, DBN, CNN, ViT, etc.).
+While this is the case for the framework generally, here we use an encoder for all datasets evaluated.
+Future work will examine and quantify tradeoffs in representational and final performance vs. the resource requirements of more complex, compute-intensive architectures and models.